DIY Bags and Accessories with Crystals

 Pass the string to the right through the next grey bead.

-Thread 2 green beads on the left string. ...
-Feed the right cord through the 2nd green bead again.
+Thread 2 green beads on the left string. ... and pass the right cord through the 2nd green bead again.

-Now it's time to fix the corner.
-Thread the right string through the next 2 grey beads.
+Now it's time to make the corner.
+Pass the right string through the next 2 grey beads.

-Place a green bead on the string and feed the other string through the same bead.
+Thread a green bead on the string and pass the other string through the same bead.
 Tighten the string...

 Pass the top string through the next grey bead.